 The eCommerce Model and the Agile Approach

 Just as there are projects that dictate you use a Waterfall approach to managing them, such as building a bridge or a high rise, where the design parameters have to be nailed down early on in the project, there are also projects and tasks that mandate you use a more flexible approach, such as Agile or a hybrid thereof.
 That said, the most important thing to consider is always planning, goal setting, and what success means in tangible and measurable ways.
 The latter refers to your key performance indicators (KPIs,) which are critical to achieving success.

 Even if you use traditional waterfall to plan out how your business develops in the next 5 to 10 years, Agile and Scrum are the ideal approach to eCommerce for the simple fact that commerce, in and of itself, is a rapidly changing set of activities that need to be managed with utmost flexibility and speed, which is something that an agile framework like Scrum provides, such as:

 - The ability to handle changing priorities: in a Scrum environment, the team, including the client, can provide spot input and feedback that can be addressed quickly and effectively.
 Whether it is a matter of branding, a product presentation, or a target audience, changes can be defined, tested, and addressed swiftly to ensure that they meet or exceed the product or service KPIs.

-- Allows for better alignment of your organization’s governance and IT: having a product owner, which is typically a business representative, on the team provides constant insight and feedback on whether the work is adhering to organizational goals.
+- Allows for better alignment of your organization’s governance and IT: having a product owner, typically a business representative, provides constant insight and feedback on whether the work is adhering to organizational goals.
 This approach reduces any misconceptions and re-do work at the end of the project since the organization’s business goals are addressed in the product or service being marketed.